tpoisot/ms_abc_networks/ms/ms.md_m.md

     file: ../figures/z-scores.pdf
     wide: true
   - id: tree
     caption: Classification tree on parameters $c$ and $\lambda$.
 Networks are split in two main groups (herbivory and pollination, others) by $\lambda$.
 It is worth noting that the groups do not delineate antagonistic (grey labels) from mutualistic (black labels) interactions.
+The two longest branches have been shortened.
     short: Classification tree of the networks as a function of best parameters values.
     file: ../figures/tree-cleaned.pdf
 date: \today